rekha-mg/documentation/jquery.md

 - The addClass() method has its basic syntax as follows −

 >.addClass( className [, duration ] [, easing ] [, complete ] )

+#### jQuery Callback Functions
+- JavaScript statements are executed line by line.
+However, with effects, the next line of code can be run even though the effect is not finished.
+This can create errors.

+- To prevent this, you can create a callback function.

+- A callback function is executed after the current effect is finished.

+> Typical syntax: $(selector).hide(speed,callback);